-In the most recent study6, the analysis of facial recognition showed that happy faces are rated as less likeable and less warm when the bottom half of the face is covered, than in the case of unmasked faces.
-This means that something as simple as a smile loses some of its power to strengthen human relationships.
-This phenomenon is compounded by the fact that the participants also found it harder to actually identify happy faces when masked, versus unmasked.
+In the most recent studies in the US and Argentina^{5&6}, a similar trend was observed regarding the recognition of emotions and their impact on two different cultures.
+The analysis of facial recognition showed that happy faces are rated as less likeable and less warm when the bottom half of the face is covered, than in the case of unmasked faces.
+This means that something as simple as a smile loses some of its power to strengthen human relationships, when concealed.
+This phenomenon is compounded by the fact that participants also found it harder to actually identify happy faces when masked, versus unmasked.